shawns28/auto-proof/README.md

     1. Run `sbatch auto_proof/code/pre/process_labels.sh`.
 This will create the roots_at (future roots), labels, confidences and distanes to error for each root. `labels_type` represents the type of labels, 'ignore_inbetween' or 'ignore_inbetween_and_edge'. `ignore_edge_ccs` when true ignores errors at the edge of branches.
 Estimated time: 3 hours.
     1. Run `sbatch auto_proof/code/pre/process_segclr.sh`.
 This will create the roots_at for the appropriate SegCLR version and then get the associated SegCLR embedding from Google Cloud and assign the appropriate embeddings to each node in the original cutout.
 Estimated time: 1.5 days.
 1. Run `sbatch auto_proof/code/pre/train_test_split.sh`.
 This will split the dataset into train/val/test.
 It will also generate the evaluation set for each split as well.
 Estimated time: 30 min.

-### Config

-TODO: Describe all the important different config keys

-There are 3 default configs:
-- base_config: Config for training.
-- client_config: Config for client related information including your cave token and materialization versions.
-- data_config: Config for pre-processing data including paths to data directories.